 ROAD established a Vocational Training Apprenticeship Program “V-Tap” following the cancellation of all volunteer teams in March 2020 due to COVID-19.
 Recovery from the 2019 spring storms left many families still in need so a new innovative labor force had to be created.

+In partnership with the State Career Tech, curriculum was created, and a Certificate of Competency was designed so that every participant is issued a documented educational certificate upon completion.
 Participants learn all means of home repair while meeting the needs of the disaster survivor.
 They can be certified in Construction Tools, Tarping, Roofing, Framing, Drywall, Insulation, Flooring, Trim, Paint, Siding, Fixtures, and Construction Knowledge, as well as earn an OSHA 10 Construction Industry certificate.

 This program is a WIN-WIN-WIN for the disaster surviving family, the apprentice, and ROAD as they continue to make homes home again.